stlankes/stlankes.github.io/_posts/2015-04-06-From-Wordpress-to-Jekyll.md

 The final step was to write a markdown file with the description of the web site, which contains the publication list.
 In my case, I sorted the list by the year of publication.
-Consequently, I had to query the bibliography per year.
+Consequently, I had to query the bibliography for every year.
-The first half of the file looks therefore as follows:
+The first half of the file looks as follows:

 {% highlight html %}
 ---